MillerMedia/Kneejerk/README.md

 ## Features
 * Scans JavaScript files of a provided URL for environment variables.
+* Performs API endpoint enumeration throughout React codebase
-* Outputs found environment variables to the console or to a specified file.
+* Outputs found env variables and API endpoints to the console or to a specified file.

 ## Installation